Table Of Contents

 It took some convincing but eventually she calmed down.
 Especially after I mentioned it cost a fraction of a knee replacement.

 I still got a cold dinner that night for lying to her and not just asking about it in the first place.
+“Your not a child anymore Carl, if you wanted your wet saw tent so much, you could have just asked.”

 She got me back by ordering the biggest Coleman tent she could find and an assortment of camping gear, all on my credit card.
+The “add to cart button” was broken by the time she was done.

 Hopefully you come up with a better way of getting your own saw tent, but whatever you do, cold dinner or not, it’ll be worth it.

-So what is the Barwalt Saw Shack?
+So what is the Barwalt wet saw tent?

 There actually is an actual product that is called a Saw Tent made by MK Diamond and it looks near identical to the Barwalt, just the logo on the side is different.
+I imagine the same factory produces these wet saw tents for MK diamond and Barwalt, they just slap a different logo on the plastic sheeting.

 You set your wet saw and stand inside the tent while you operate it from outside.
 This ensures your boots don’t catch any of the muck so you don’t inadvertently track it back towards your work area.